Mid America Adventure: Annual events

-A number of annual seasonal events are held at the park:

-July 4th Fest

-July 4th Fest was introduced in the 2000s and features multiple nights of fireworks for the Fourth of July.
-It is typically sponsored by Coca-Cola.
-This event was last held in 2024 and was replaced by "Star Spangled Night", presented by M&M'S.

 Fright Fest

 Fright Fest was introduced in 1988 as "Fright Nights", which ran until Fright Nights V in 1992.
 In 1993, the event became Fright Fest under the ownership of Time Warner, who wanted each Six Flags park's Halloween event to use the same name for branding purposes.
 The event runs from mid to late September through Halloween and typically features several haunted attractions and scare zones, as well as live entertainment.
 Fright Fest celebrated its 30th anniversary in 2018.

-Fright Fest was replaced with HALLOWFEST in 2020 in response to the COVID-19 pandemic.
+Fright Fest was replaced with Hallowfest in 2020 in response to the COVID-19 pandemic.
 Park capacity was reduced to 25% of its normal capacity and all haunted houses, scare zones, and shows were replaced with outdoor, socially distanced alternatives.

-Holiday in the Park

-A holiday event was introduced in 2016 which features several themed areas as well as live entertainment.
-The event extended the park's operating season by two months for the first time in its history.
-It did not return in 2022.

-Holiday Square and Cosmic Sleigh Ride

-For the 2022 season, Holiday in the Park was replaced by Cosmic Sleigh Ride & Holiday Square.
-After 2021 season, Holiday in the Park was reimagined and rebranded as "Holiday Square" heavily toning down the operation, but still including the core elements of lights, entertainment, characters and treats.
-It was paired alongside a drive through lights show, run by World of Illumination.

-Kids Weekend

-Throughout weekends in June, Kids Weekends, happens.
-Kids Weekend features decorations, entertainment, and food offerings.
-According to Six Flags, "This event is all about the kids.
-Foam cannons, dance parties, and snow cones will be at Six Flags every weekend in June."
-Kids Weekend inaugural season is 2023.

-Summer Vibes

-Presented by M&Ms, Summers Vibes features food offerings, entertainment, and decorations.
-Summer Vibes is throughout July, after July 4 Fest.
-According to Six Flags, "This spectacular event features mouth-watering treats, beat-the-heat beverages, and photo moments in both the theme park and the water park."
-Summer Vibes' inaugural season is 2023.